xpack/web-doxygen/website/docs/manual/pages/additional.md

 </div>

-In your <span class="doxyComputerOutput">Doxyfile</span>.
+In your <code>Doxyfile</code>.

-You'll recall that our <span class="doxyComputerOutput">manual/index.dox</span> file is pretty bland, without any links pointing anywhere, by using the <a href="/web-doxygen/docs/pages/commands/#cmdref">\ref</a> command we can add links between various topics, and doing so will automatically start to populate our treeview.
+You'll recall that our <code>manual/index.dox</code> file is pretty bland, without any links pointing anywhere, by using the <a href="/web-doxygen/docs/pages/commands/#cmdref">\\ref</a> command we can add links between various topics, and doing so will automatically start to populate our treeview.

 If you notice that your tree is more like a pile of leaves then you can remedy this by checking out <a href="/web-doxygen/docs/pages/grouping/#subpaging">Subpaging</a>.